sayjava/behave/website/docs/guide.md

 slug: /guide
 ---

-The `behavior-server` uses behaviors to respond to http requests it receives.
+The `behave` server uses behaviors to respond to http requests it receives.
 The server matches the requests it receives to the list of configured behaviors.
 It will use the first matched behavior as a response to the request and when it can't match a request to a behavior, it will return an http `404` response back to the client

 ## Behavior Document

-A Behavior is a JSON document that describes how the `behavior-server` should respond to http requests it receives.
+A Behavior is a JSON document that describes how the `behave` server should respond to http requests it receives.

 Behaviors can be created on the server by sending an http request to the behavior endpoint of the server. e.g